eclipse-pass/pass-support/pass-grant-loader/README.md

 ### JHU (jhu)

-The JHU implementation is used to pull data from the COEUS Oracle database views for the purpose of performing regular updates.
+The JHU implementation is used to pull data from the Grant database views for the purpose of performing regular updates.
 We look at grants which have been updated since a particular time (typically the time of the previous update), join this with user and funder information associated with the grant, and then use this information to update the data in the PASS backend.
-The JHU implementation also treats the COEUS database as authoritative for all fields in the data.
+The JHU implementation also treats the Grant database as authoritative for all fields in the data.
 If a grant is being passed in for update, it is assumed that all records for that grant are included in the input.